-Figure 10: Correlation between numbers of I-cache miss stall cycles and of IMISS events for procedures in SPEC95 benchmark suite spectively, all suggesting a strong (linear) correlation.
+Figure 10 shows that the stall cycles generally increase with the IMISS counts, with each set of endpoints clustering around a straight line except for a few outlier pairs.
+In more quantitative terms, the correlation coefficients between the IMISS count of each procedure and the top, bottom, and midpoint of the corresponding range of stall cycles are 0.91, 0.86, and 0.90 respectively, all suggesting a strong (linear) correlation.
 We would expect some points to deviate substantially from the majority because the cost of a cache miss can vary widely and our analysis is heuristic.
 For example, Figure 10 has two conspicuous outliers near (0.05,3) and (1.8,4).
 In the first case, the number of stall cycles is unusually large because of an overly pessimistic assumption concerning a single stall in the compress benchmark of SPECint95.
 In the second case, the number is smaller than expected because the procedure (twldrv in fpppp of SPECfp95) contains long basic blocks, which make instruction prefetching especially effective, thus reducing the penalty incurred by the relatively large number of cache misses.